What is the Standard Possession Order?

 Category: Children

 A Standard Possession Order (SPO) is a visitation schedule developed by the Texas legislature.
 It contains a standard schedule for when a non-custodial parent can have possession of a child.
-The SPO is the default visitation schedule in Texas, but it can be modified by agreement of the parents or by court order.
+The SPO is the default visitation schedule in Texas.
+However, it can be modified by the parents’ agreement or by court order.

 The Standard Possession Order generally gives the non-custodial parent possession of the child every first, third, and fifth Friday weekend of the month.
-The non-custodial parent can ask for an extended version where visitation lasts from the time school dismisses on Friday to Monday morning.
+The non-custodial parent can ask for an extended version.
+This version allows visitation from the time school dismisses on Friday to Monday morning.

 The non-custodial parent also has access to the child every Thursday evening from 6 p.m. to 8 p.m.
 It can be extended from when school dismisses on Thursday to Friday morning.